JaberHaisan/dragon-cave-useful-scripts/README.md

 * *Refresher*:

     Refreshers browser as many times as you want after a 5 second delay.
-If you want to add views to your own dragons, make sure to open the page to your scroll in the share section before starting refresher.
+    Make sure to open your scroll in a browser before using the script and having it as the active tab while using the script.